JacekPardyak/r-py-jl-inkscape/README.md

 To learn more check the `examples`.

-# Python scripts containing R scipts
+# Python scripts containing R scripts

 In order for the Python script containing R code to run correctly, it must meet the following convention: